 They present as an e...

-Adhesive otitis media is a form of chronic otitis media where there is a adhesion of medial ear structures as a result of chronic inflammation.
+Adhesive otitis media is a form of chronic otitis media where there is an adhesion of medial ear structures as a result of chronic inflammation.
 There are often complete or partial adhesions between the thin retracted and atrophic pars tensa and the medial wall of the middle ear.
+Soft tissue deb...

 Adrenal vein sampling (AVS) is a procedure where blood is collected from the adrenal veins via catheter to confirm autonomous hormone production, if it is unilateral or bilateral, and to guide further treatment.